PBP's Advisory Board provides additional expertise and support. See full bios at the bottom of the page.

 Matt is Director of Public Engagement at Public Agenda, a nonprofit, nonpartisan organization that helps diverse leaders and citizens navigate divisive, complex issues and work together to find solutions.
 Public Agenda coordinates local research and evaluation for Participatory Budgeting in North America.
 Before joining Public Agenda Matt served as the Executive Director of the Deliberative Democracy Consortium (DDC), an alliance of the major organizations and leading scholars working in the field of deliberation and public engagement.
 Matt is a Senior Associate for Everyday Democracy, and serves on the boards of E-Democracy.Org, the National School Public Relations Association, and The Democracy Imperative.

-Alderman Joe Moore is a member of Chicago City Council.
-Since 1991 he has represented the city’s 49th Ward, which includes the Rogers Park neighborhood.
+Joe Moore is a former Alderman and member of Chicago City Council.
+He represented the city’s 49th Ward from 1991-2019, which includes the Rogers Park neighborhood.
+He joined Diliberto Real Estate Services' Municipal Economic Services Group as its National Director in 2019.
 He has been named the “Most Valuable Local Official” in the country by The Nation magazine, in recognition for his successful sponsorship of a resolution against the war in Iraq, measures requiring living wages for employees of big box retail stores, and environmental restrictions on Chicago’s coal-fired power plants.
 Starting in 2009, he launched the first participatory budgeting process in the US, inviting residents of his ward to directly decide how to spend his $1.3 million discretionary budget.

 University of California | Berkeley, CA